 Our attorneys will share all risks in your statutory civil theft claim with you.
 Since we don’t charge an hourly rate, you can be confident that every action we take is in your best interests.
 We will never drag out litigation to pad our bill.

-Please contact our Orlando, Florida commercial litigation attorneys today to schedule your free initial consultation at Colling, Gilbert, Wright & Carter.
+Please call (855) 880-4741 or contact our Orlando, Florida commercial litigation attorneys online today to schedule your free initial consultation with Colling Gilbert Wright & Carter.